ex280rakesh/sftpdemo/README.md

 This stack needs to be run in Region-1 only.
 This will create an SFTP Server (SFTPServer1) with a Public IP address in Region-1.
 This will take about 5 minutes to complete.

 Note:
- 1. This stack uses an ami from ap-southeast-1.
-If you are selecting any other region, you should change the ami id
+ 1. This stack uses an AMI from ap-southeast-1.
+If you are selecting any other region, you should change the AMI id
  2. There is a dummy password for the SFTP user in this CFT.
 You may want to change it.

 ### CloudFormationTemplates/4b-SFTP-EC2.yaml
 This stack needs to be run in Region-2 only.
 This will create an SFTP Server (SFTPServer2) with a Public IP address in Region-2.
 This will take about 5 minutes to complete.

 Note:
- 1. This stack uses an ami from ap-south-1.
-If you are selecting any other region, you should change the ami id
+ 1. This stack uses an AMI from ap-south-1.
+If you are selecting any other region, you should change the AMI id
  2. There is a dummy password for the SFTP user in this CFT.
 You may want to change it.

 Once the above stacks are created, the following things need to be done: